adamrossnelson/conmtrx/README.md

 ## Usage

 ```
-conmtrx rowvar(binary) colvar(binary) [, rowlabel(string) collabel(string)]
+conmtrx rowvar(binary) colvar(binary) [rowtitle coltitle]
 ```
 Where rowvar is generally the predicted outcome while colvar is generally the actual outcome.
-Optionally, labels for the row and column may be specified.
+Optionally `conmtrx` accepts a `rowtitle` and `coltitle`.
+If no row or column title specified the defaults are `Predicted` and `Actual`.

 Previously with `classtabi' the syntax was:
 ```